A Local’s Opinion On The Best Campground In The Great Smoky Mountains

 Heads Up: This post may contain affiliate links, meaning we may get a commission if you decide to make a purchase through our links, at no additional cost to you.
 We don’t accept money in exchange for specific recommendations.
 Read more about our philosophy.

-Elkmont Campground In The Smokies
+Elkmont Campground In The Great Smoky Mountains National Park

 It’s also more centrally located to other points of interest in the park such as Metcalf Bottoms, Sugarlands Visitor Center, and Newfound Gap.